JBro-Birds/WeatherPy/README.md

 ## Summary

-### The Addition of Weather Data
+### The Addition of Weather Data and Multi-City Itineraries
-There are three ride-share areas, urban, suburban and rural.
-As would be expected number of rides and total fares are highest in the urban area as the population and ride-share demand is highest and the lowest number of rides and fares are in the rural area.
-The suburban area falls in the middle.
-A concern from a business standpoint is the disproportionate number of drivers in the urban area based on ride-share demand and compared to the other two areas.
-This in turn results in a much lower average fare per driver in the urban area compared to the other two regions.
-The results are as follows:
+Adding the enhancements provides the customer with the ability to search for travel experiences and itineraries with their preffered weather applied.
+Examples of the enhanced customer search and filtering functionality are as follows:

 Map with weather information provided: